 Day 2: ALM Implementation | 9 a.m. to 3 p.m.

 ALM Implementation will discuss interest-rate risk: what it is, why it impacts the credit union, and why NCUA requires regular monitoring.
 This session will include a review of the entry-level measurement of GAP and a six-month GAP calculation.

 The afternoon session will review an asset/liability management checklist, including a discussion of items to incorporate or update the credit union’s ALM process.
-The session will highlight the elements of an ALM policy and an investment policy, review a liquidity analysis to identify and support liquidity needs, discuss who can serve on the Asset Liability Committee (ALCO), and processes and procedures for the ALCO.
+The session will highlight the elements of an ALM policy and an investment policy, review a historical liquidity analysis to identify and support liquidity needs, discuss who can serve on the Asset Liability Committee (ALCO), and processes and procedures for the ALCO.

 In her role as ALM & Financial Analysis Director, Margot Strong works with credit unions to provide analysis, instruction, and guidance in the area of asset liability management to help facilitate their financial well-being.
 Strong has more than 20 years of experience in business development and more than 10 years of experience working with credit unions while at Catalyst Corporate Federal Credit Union and ALM First.

 Registration has a minimum of 7 and a maximum of 20 people per workshop.
 Lunch is provided.

 Registration fee refunds are granted for cancellations received after the registration cut-off date.
 A $100 cancellation fee (per person) is deducted from refunds.